agonyz/poker-evaluator/README.md

 ## Usage:

-Call the public `evalHand` method on an instance of `PokerEvaluator` with a single argument: an array of 3, 5, 6 or 7 cards (strings in the format 'Xy' where X = rank and y = suit).
+Call the public `evalHand` method on an instance of `PokerEvaluator` with a single argument, an array of 3, 5, 6 or 7 cards as:
+- strings in the format 'Xy' where X = rank and y = suit).
 This is case insensitive so xy or XY (or any other combination) work fine too.

-Ranks: A, 1, 2, 3, 4, 5, 6, 7, 8, 9, T, J, Q, K
+  - Ranks: A, 1, 2, 3, 4, 5, 6, 7, 8, 9, T, J, Q, K
-Suits: c, d, h, s
+  - Suits: c, d, h, s
+- numbers corresponding to the values in the [deck](src/constants/deck.const.ts) (currently does not work for 3 card hands)

 _See `src/constants/deck.const.ts` for the full deck_